A New Way to Respond

-We might probably never get the much-requested “Dislike” button on Facebook, but the social giant just started to release the closest thing to it.
+We might probably never get the much-requested “Dislike” button on Facebook.
+But the social giant just started to release the closest thing to it.

 “We need to figure out the right way to do it so it ends up being a force for good, not a force for bad,” he said.
 According to Mark, too much negativity is being conveyed by the “Dislike” button.

-That being said,it’s important to note that “Reactions” is still in its experimental stage and tweaks will be made based on users’ feedback.
+Therefore,it’s important to note that “Reactions” is still in its experimental stage and tweaks will be made based on users’ feedback.
 With that, it’s possible to see a few changes in the next updates.